 Avoid visiting Mount Bromo between the rainy season since the slippery paths and volcanic mud and can make hiking around the national park difficult.

 Also, keep in mind that Mount Bromo is an active volcano.
-How accessible it is depends on the eruptive status so be sure to check the status before you head over.
+How accessible it depends on the eruptive status so be sure to check the status before you head over.

 How to Get to Mount Bromo